earthly/earthly/docs/earthly-config/earthly-config.md

 Allows to override the image used to run internal `git` commands (e.g. during `GIT CLONE` or `IMPORT`).
 This defaults to `alpine/git:v2.30.1`.

+### org

+The default organization to use when performing Earthly operations that require an organization.
+Ignored when  the `--org` CLI option is present, or when the `EARTHLY_ORG` environment variable are set.

 ### cache_path (obsolete)

 This option is obsolete and it is ignored.
 Earthly cache has moved to a Docker volume.
 For more information see the [page on managing cache](../guides/cache.md).